Main Content Region

 Water Resource Campus

-California’s water supply continues to be challenged because of increasing warm temperatures, droughts, flooding, and population growth.
-Most of the water in Southern California is from the Colorado River and reservoirs/aqueducts that are part of the state water project.
-CSUSB is committed to being a good water steward today and in the future.
-San Bernardino and Riverside counties are one of the fastest growing regions in the state and our university has had several years of continual growth.
-We use rainwater management, conservation, and research to make the best water use choices.
+California's water supply is facing significant challenges due to rising temperatures, droughts, flooding, and population growth.
+Most of Southern California's water comes from the Colorado River and reservoirs/aqueducts that are part of the state water project.
+California State University, San Bernardino (CSUSB) is dedicated to being a responsible steward of water today and for the future.
+San Bernardino and Riverside counties rank among the fastest-growing regions in the state, and our university has experienced sustained growth over the past several years.
+We are committed to effective rainwater management and conservation practices, leveraging research to inform our decisions regarding water usage.

 Rainwater Management

-Did you know: Aquifers are underground spaces between ground layers that are filled with water?
-All drinking water at the Palm Desert Campus is supplied by an aquifer known as the Coachella Valley groundwater basin.
+Aquifers are underground spaces between layers of soil that hold water.
+All drinking water at the Palm Desert Campus is supplied from the Coachella Valley groundwater basin aquifer.

 CSUSB Mulch Garden